2122 - Leave of Absence

 Synopsis

-• Provides statutes for a leave of absence and an extension beyond one year.
+• Provides guidance for unpaid leave of absence requests for extensions beyond one year.

 Introduction

-A leave of absence (LOA) without pay is a temporary separation for a period of time in which an employee is away from their job, while maintaining a mandatory right of return to their position.
-An unpaid LOA may be up to one year, however an extension to an unpaid LOA may be granted by the appointing power with approval from Department of Human Resources or by provisions of the employees Memorandum of Understanding, whichever is applicable.
+A Leave of Absence (LOA) without pay is a temporary separation while an employee is away from their job and maintains a mandatory right of return to their position.
+An unpaid LOA may be up to one year, however, an extension to an unpaid LOA may be granted by provisions of the employee’s Memorandum of Understanding (MOU) or by the appointing power with approval from the California Department of Human Resources (CalHR), whichever is applicable.

 Statement